Bivalirudin — From Leech Hirudin to FDA-Approved Anticoagulant

 HEAT-PPCI (2014) — The Counterpoint

 HEAT-PPCI injected controversy into the bivalirudin narrative.
-The resolution, reflected in current guidelines, is pragmatic: the BRIGHT trial (Han et al., 2015; n=2,194) showed that prolonged post-PCI bivalirudin infusion at full dose eliminates the stent thrombosis signal while maintaining the bleeding advantage.
-This strategy is now incorporated into the 2025 ACC/AHA guidelines.
+The resolution came in two stages: the BRIGHT trial (Han et al., 2015; n=2,194) showed that prolonged post-PCI bivalirudin infusion at full dose eliminates the stent thrombosis signal, and BRIGHT-4 (Han et al., 2025; n=6,016) — the largest contemporary bivalirudin trial — confirmed this strategy at scale with a 25% reduction in net adverse clinical events.
+This approach is now incorporated into the 2025 ACC/AHA guidelines.

 Meta-Analyses — Integrating the Evidence